chcode07/web_app_plant/README.md

 3. It provides a way to report real time sensors data to the user through this web interface.

-For the application and design files please navigate to the master branch by clicking_here : https://github.com/chcode07/web_app_plant/tree/master.
+For the application and design files please navigate through the above directories.